 17-3011.01 - Architectural Drafters

 Prepare detailed drawings of architectural designs and plans for buildings and structures according to specifications provided by architect.

 Tasks | Technology Skills | Tools Used | Knowledge | Skills | Abilities | Work Activities | Detailed Work Activities | Work Context | Job Zone | Education | Credentials | Interests | Work Styles | Work Values | Related Occupations | Wages & Employment | Job Openings | Additional Information

-- Operate computer-aided drafting (CAD) equipment or conventional drafting station to produce designs, working drawings, charts, forms and records.
+- Operate computer-aided drafting (CAD) equipment or conventional drafting station to produce designs, working drawings, charts, forms, and records.

 - Analyze building codes, by-laws, space and site requirements, and other technical documents and reports to determine their effect on architectural designs.

-- Lay out and plan interior room arrangements for commercial buildings using computer-assisted drafting (CAD) equipment and software.
+- Lay out and plan interior room arrangements for commercial buildings, using computer-assisted drafting (CAD) equipment and software.